biosaxs-dev/molass-develop/_sources/chapters/06/testing.md

 ### Attribution

-Some of the insights and suggestions in the previous section were generated with the assistance of `GitHub Copilot`, an AI programming assistant.
+Some of the insights and suggestions in this chapter were generated with the assistance of `GitHub Copilot`, an AI programming assistant.
 Its contributions helped refine the content and provide practical examples for testing workflows.